Table of Contents

 - Identify and monitor risks.

-The Clearance and Settlement (CS) Examination Program
+- The Clearance and Settlement (CS) Examination Program: Provides oversight for clearing agencies.

-The BDX examination program handles examinations for broker-dealers, transfer agents, national securities exchanges, the Public Accounting Oversight Board, municipal advisors, and the Securities Investor Protection Corporation.
+- The Broker-Dealer and Exchange (BDX) Examination Program: Oversees examinations of broker-dealers, transfer agents, national securities exchanges, the Public Accounting Oversight Board, municipal advisors, and the Securities Investor Protection Corporation.

 The SEC and Cryptocurrency

-Is cryptocurrency a security or a commodity?
-Is it to be under the oversight of the Securities and Exchange Commission (SEC) or the Commodity Futures Trading Commission (CFTC)?
 As evidenced by his recent interviews, Gary Gensler, Chairman of the SEC, isn’t helping the situation either, as the crypto community asks these questions.
 This uncertainty remains a silent concern to many crypto firms and entrepreneurs.
 Many have subtle fears of building an idea or a company on top of the blockchain ecosystem.

 In the words of a Bloomberg editor, crypto users want a guiding power that will dictate their modus operandi while maintaining government compliance.
 They want these rules to be formal, written and published.
 These rules must be open, public, and transparent, supporting permissionless innovation.
 Innovators wish for regulations to put the small player with no economic war chest on the same playing ground as the highly capitalized individuals or firms.
-Since cryptocurrency keeps gaining popularity, and the SEC’s mission is to protect investors, the next few months, perhaps years, will likely solidify the cryptocurrency industry and the SEC’s relationship without any parties being hurt (or not).

 Conclusion

 The SEC’s journey so far has shown the progress of the commission in investors’ protection.
 Compared to what led to the Great Depression of 1930, establishing different structures, offices, and programs has significantly reduced investors’ exposure.
-This is 2023, and technology is advancing rapidly, so a trade can be opened and closed in a matter of minutes; investors can lose their capital in a matter of seconds if it falls into the wrong hands.
-The fast growth of technology in the securities sector only means one thing — an agency like SEC is needed now more than ever before.

 Identity.com

 Customers’ identity verification is an essential part of 21st-century companies, especially for companies that deal with securities, brokers, and investors.
 These companies must do due diligence on both the identities of brokers and investors, as it makes investigations easy in the case of fraud or misconduct.
 Identity.com is helping many businesses by giving their customers a hassle-free identity verification process.
-Using an open-source ecosystem, Identity.com provides on-chain and secure identity verification through reusable and scalable Gateway Passes.
-Please refer to our docs for more info about how we can help you with identity verification and general KYC processes.